michaelweatherburn/StudentWebAppDemo/README.md

 This small project is just me experimenting with Spring Boot Framework for Java The application will be a small student management system based off the customer example from spring.io
 						client
-Top level down hierarchy for web app    --> api layer --> get put post and delete methods
+Top level down hierarchy for web app    --> api layer --> [get put post delete] methods
 					--> server layer  --> logic for managing students --> data access layer -->
 					--> database (postgres)